 Dr Sally Ann Forsyth OBE, CEO at SBC, said, “At Stevenage Bioscience Catalyst, as a not-for-profit organisation, we are committed to enabling life science companies to connect, grow and succeed at every stage of their development.
 We are absolutely delighted to launch this programme which will help start-ups build their expertise, supporting them to establish the funding and relationships they need to move to the next level.”

 Stevenage Bioscience Catalyst is a leading location for development and commercialisation of advanced therapeutics.
-The Campus is home to GSK, the Cell & Gene Therapy Manufacturing Catapult, LifeArc and Cytiva plus 45 start-up companies which together have raised >£1.5 bn equity funding since 2012.
+The Campus is home to GSK, the Cell & Gene Therapy Manufacturing Catapult, LifeArc and Cytiva plus 40+ start-up companies which together have raised £1.8 bn equity investment, IPO/FPO, grants and acquisitions since 2012.
 The facilities provide business support, scientific equipment and scale up advice.